 A brief history of Times New Roman

 Times New Roman gets its name from the Times of London, the British newspaper.
-In 1929, the Times hired typographer Stanley Morison of Monotype, a British font foundry, to create a new text font.
-Morison led the project and supervised Victor Lardent, an advertising artist for the Times, who drew the letterforms.
+In 1929, the Times hired typographer Stanley Morison to create a new text font.
+Morison led the project, supervising Victor Lardent, an advertising artist for the Times, who drew the letterforms.

-Typesetting technology has evolved, but due to its enduring popularity, Times New Roman has always been one of the first fonts available in each new format.
+Because it was used in a daily newspaper, the new font quickly became popular among printers of the day.
+In the decades since, typesetting devices have evolved, but Times New Roman has always been one of the first fonts available for each new device (including personal computers).
 This, in turn, has only increased its reach.

 Objectively, there’s nothing wrong with Times New Roman.
 It was designed for a newspaper, so it’s a bit narrower than most text fonts— especially the bold style.
 (Newspapers prefer narrow fonts because they fit more text per line.)
 The italic is mediocre.
 But those aren’t fatal flaws.
 Times New Roman is a workhorse font that’s been successful for a reason.

 Yet it’s an open question whether its longevity is attributable to its quality or merely its ubiquity.
 Helvetica still inspires enough affection to have been the subject of a 2007 documentary feature.
 Times New Roman, meanwhile, has not attracted similar acts of homage.